SEL Outside the Classroom: Family and Community Emotional Learning

 Create a feeling of community

 Young people learn how emotions affect relationships and group dynamics when adults purposefully demonstrate emotional intelligence.
+Find Out How SEL Strengthens Peer Relationships.

 Establishing Emotionally Supportive Environments